anilmainali/wilsonmar.github.io/_posts/2014-08-14-apple-mac-osx-apps.md

 <ul>
 <li> For .ARF files, webexnbrplayer_intel.dmg invokes as Network Reocrind Player.pkg.
-- the Network Player does not allow downloaded files to be saved.
+- the Network Player does not allow downloaded files to be saved.</li>

-<li> For .WRF files, webexplayer_intel.dmg invokes as WebEx Player.pkg.
+<li> For .WRF files, webexplayer_intel.dmg invokes as WebEx Player.pkg.</li>
 </ul>

+## More on OSX

+This is one of a series on Mac OSX:

+{% include mac_links.html %}